 Finance income consists of interest income on funds invested, dividend income and gains on the disposal of FVTPL financial assets.
-Interest income is recognized as it accrues in the consolidated statement of profit and loss, using the effective interest method.
+Interest income is recognized as it accrues in the statement of profit or loss, using the effective interest method.

-Dividend income is recognized in the consolidated statement of profit and loss on the date that the Group's right to receive payment is established.
+Dividend income is recognized in the statement of profit or loss on the date that the Group's right to receive payment is established.

-Finance expenses consist of interest expense on loans and borrowings.
-Borrowing costs are recognized in the consolidated statement of profit and loss using the effective interest method.
+Finance expenses consist of interest expense on loans and borrowings and impairment losses recognized on financial assets (other than trade receivables).
+Borrowing costs are recognized in the statement of profit or loss using the effective interest method.